Anisotropic Velocity Fluctuations in Galaxy Mergers: A Probe of the Magnetic Field: Methodology

 where the asterisks denote convolutions, and $\nabla_{x} p(x, y, v_{\rm los})$ and $\nabla_{y} p(x, y, v_{\rm los})$ are the gradient components in the thin channel maps along the $x$ and $y$ axis.
 These are used to calculate the overall pixelized gradient map $\psi_g (x,y,v_{\rm los})$:

-\textbf{Step 2.} The resulting gradient map $\psi_g(x,y, v_{\rm los})$ is then processed with the sub-block averaging method (\citealt{2017ApJ...837L..24Y}).
+\textbf{Step 2.} The resulting gradient map $\psi_g(x,y, v_{\rm los})$ is then processed with the sub-block averaging method \citep{2017ApJ...837L..24Y}\footnote{ Turbulence properties are inherently statistical.
+The anisotropy given by the critical balance condition is not necessarily realized in individual turbulence realizations.
+Therefore, averaging is required to reliably determine the magnetic field direction when using velocity gradients.}.
 This is divided into rectangular sub-blocks with a size of 16$\times$16 pixels.
 We have verified the effectiveness of this grid size in previous studies \citep{LY18a,2021ApJ...911...37H}.
 For each sub-block: \begin{enumerate} \item a histogram of gradient orientation is produced and the histogram is fitted with a Gaussian distribution, \item the gradient orientation corresponding to the Gaussian distribution's peak is then taken as the most probable orientation of the gradient for that sub-block. \end{enumerate}

 \textbf{Step 3.} After the sub-block averaging, we obtain the averaged gradient angle map $\psi_{gs}(x,y, v_{\rm los})$ for the channel at velocity $v_{\rm los}$.
 Repeating steps 1 and 2 for every channel within the velocity range of interest, we can then construct the pseudo-Stokes parameters $Q_g(x,y)$ and $U_g(x,y)$ to mimic polarization measurement: